The Vermont Statutes Online

 (5) To recommend studies necessary for the performance of its functions as established under this section.

-(6) To recommend targets with respect to the State goal of achieving an overall reduction in the use of pesticides consistent with sound pest or vegetative management practices, and to issue an annual report to the General Assembly, detailing the State's progress in reaching those targets and attaining that goal.
+(6) To recommend targets with respect to the State goal of achieving an overall reduction in the use of pesticides consistent with sound pest or vegetative management practices and to measure the State's progress in reaching those targets and attaining that goal.
 The targets should be designed to enable evaluation of multiple measures of pesticide usage, use patterns, and associated risks.
 Targets should take into consideration at a minimum the following:

 (A) reducing the amount of acreage where pesticides are used;